-Nydegger and Nydegger (1966) in a study conducted in Tarong observed that Tarongan

-, children are given responsibility at an early age.
-From five onwards, they serve as mother's helpbe mates, caring for younger siblings, gradually assuming more and more responsibilities as fetching water in small jars, feeding pigs and chickens and picking vegetables.
-With age comes increasing participation not only in family but also in se sitio affairs.
-Since childhood, they are reinforced for reliance, not, only on their parents but also on their peers.
-From childhood, they are trained into bendependent on others for the satisfaction. of their needs.
-Individuality and competitiveness mare values which are shunned in Tarong, Instead, the child is taught to be a fully integrated members of a social unit; conscious of his obligations to the other members of society and secure in the knowledge that the others can be depended upon to look after his welfare.
+Nydegger and Nydegger (1966) in a study conducted in Tarong observed that Tarongan children are given responsibility at an early age.
+From five onwards, they serve as mother's helpmates, caring for younger siblings, gradually assuming more and more responsibilities as fetching water in small jars, feeding pigs and chickens and picking vegetables.
+With age comes increasing participation not only in family but also in sitio affairs.
+Since childhood, they are reinforced to reliance not only on their parents but also on their peers.
+From childhood, they are trained to be dependent on others for the satisfaction of their needs.
+Individuality and competitiveness are values which are shunned in Tarong.
+Instead, the child is taught to be a fully integrated member of a social unit, conscious of his obligations to the other members of society and secure in the knowledge that the others can be depended upon to look after his welfare.
 "Giving and receiving help are important interpersonal encounters in the Philippines at all ages.
-The Philippine ideal is not self-sufficiency and independence .
-Titi but rather family sufficiency and a refined sense of reciprocity" (Guthrie and Jacobs, 1966, db p.
+The Philippine ideal is not self-sufficiency and independence but rather family sufficiency and a refined sense of reciprocity" (Guthrie and Jacobs, 1955, p.
 85).
-See indig above store added

-W. Jak Ha We to NY SALAN AND AND According to Mendez and Jocano (1974), smooth interpersonal relations in adolescent -wand adult life are insured through the "refinement and reinforcement of concepts and practi-6 ces? taught in early childhood.
-From the time "he learns' to speak, the child is taught that the world of nature and society is dangerous and one may remain safe only within the family.
+According to Mendez and Jocano (1974), smooth interpersonal relations in adolescent and adult life are insured through the "refinement and reinforcement of concepts and practices" taught in early childhood.
+From the time he learns to speak, the child is taught that the world of nature and society is dangerous and one may remain safe only within the family.
 As a baby, the dangers may be real enough such as stairways, dogs, and knives.
-As a small child, he learns about demons, ghosts, and other supernafutural horrors.
-He is frightened into obedience by tales of hostile strangers such as the bearded "Bombay".
+As a small child, he learns about demons, ghosts, and other supernatural horrors.
+He is frightened into obedience by tales of hostile strangers such as the bearded "Bombay."
 Gradually, the child learns that he can only be sure of comfort and safety within a strong in-group.
-Seldom will he risk doing anything which would necessitate expulsion from the social group he is born into and into which he becomes an integrated member over the years.
-Social mechanisms such as tulungan or bayanihan, batares or palusong (helping one another), damayan, abuluyan (help in time of erisis or distress), pakikisama (getting along), hiya (shame) and utang na loob (debt of gratitude) ensure social solidarity over and above family solidarity.
+Seldom he risk doing anything which would necessitate expulsion from the social group he is born into and into which he becomes an integrated member over the years.
+Social mechanisms such as tulungan or bayanihan, batares or palusong (helping one another), damayan, abuluyan (help in time of crisis or distress), pakikisama (getting along), hiya (shame) and utang na loob (debt of gratitude) ensure social solidarity over and above family solidarity.
 Because the Filipino necessarily has to get along with others for the satisfaction of his needs, he must from childhood cultivate the ability to intuit the other's feelings, moods and meanings.
-He learns to sense beyond the other's words and actions.
-Hence, the importance placed, not on the other's words but on the meaning hidden behind the words which may belie what was said, not on the actions but on what prompted the action, not on the perceptible and the tangible but rather on the imperceptible and the intangible.
+He learns to sense beyond the other's words and action.
+Hence, the importance placed, not on the other's words but on the meaning hidden behind the words which may belie what was said, not on the actions but on what prompted the action, not only the perceptible and the tangible but rather on the imperceptible and the intangible.

-The most frequent explanations of children from the upper level regarding their reasons for condemning both principal characters regardless of intention reveal a strong concern for truth and integrity.
+The most frequent explanations of children from the upper level regarding their reasons for condemning both principal characters regardless of intention reveals a strong concern for truth and integrity.